vcl/vcl/modules/typography/README.md

 ## Classes

-- `vclContentLink`: A link which can carry an vcl-icogram.
+- `content-link`: A link which can carry an vcl-icogram.

 ## Modifiers

-- `vclDisabled`: To disabled links.
+- `disabled`: To disabled links.
-- `vclSecondaryTextColor`: The secondary text color.
+- `secondary-text-color`: The secondary text color.

 ## Variables